Parallel Study Programmes in English

 Applying for a visa

-All international students (does NOT apply for citizens of EU) must apply for a long-term study visa, covering the entire study period (=academic year).
+All international students (does NOT apply for citizens of EU) must apply for a long-term study visa or long-term stay for purpose of study, covering the entire study period (=academic year).
 This is NOT the equivalent of a short-term tourist visa!
 It is essential that students obtain a study visa prior to entry into the Czech Republic.
 International students and visitors are advised to contact the Czech Embassy in their home country in order to obtain the latest information regarding the visa application procedure.

 It is advisable to apply for the long-term study visa well in advance of the intended arrival date, as the processing time takes approx. 2 months from the date of submitting the application form at the Czech Embassy in the home country.
 This form needs to be accompanied by the following documents (not older than 180 days):